sfelix91/ios-shortcut-windows-continuity/README.md

 The challenge was to recreate this *experience* in a Windows-based workflow, using lightweight tools and without relying on paid or complex third-party solutions.

 ## Solution
-This project combines iOS Shortcuts, iCloud Drive and a small Windows-side automation to create a fast and intentional continuity-like flow between Windows and iPhone.
+This project combines iOS Shortcuts, iCloud Drive and a small Windows-side automation layer to create a fast, intentional and low-friction continuity-like experience between Windows and iPhone.

-The solution focuses on reducing cognitive load and interaction cost, allowing text copied on Windows to become immediately available on the iPhone clipboard.
+The solution focuses on minimizing interaction cost and cognitive load, allowing text copied on Windows to become immediately available on the iPhone clipboard.

 ## How it works